Slow sites are punished by both users and search engines.

 Caching plugins tend to be free to download and install, and they’re relatively easy to use.
 By directing browsers to download files stored in a visitor’s cache instead of trying to download them from the server, you can cut significant loading time.
 It only works for repeat visitors, but it’s still valuable.
 Just avoid playing around with the advanced settings too much or you could interfere with its proper functioning.

-Maximize your layout for speed.
+Maximize your layout and content of your homepage for speed.
 Show segments of posts rather than full content, make the length of your homepage shorter, and remove any widgets and plugins you don’t need on the homepage (including social sharing widgets, which belong on individual posts rather than on the homepage directly).

 If you know what you’re doing, you can clean up your database manually, but the better way is to use the WP-Optimize plugin.
 With this plugin, you can quickly and easily establish settings that prevent the buildup of unnecessary information on your database.
 Since you’re storing information more efficiently, your page will end up loading faster on your users’ machines.